-Communicate this value proposition in all your marketing communications.
-This is what differentiates your training product from others.
-It’s no longer good enough to compete solely on price — you need to focus on why customers buy from you.
+Make sure your value proposition reflects the needs of your ideal customers and the unique value you offer over competitors.
+It’s no longer good enough to compete solely on price.
+You need to focus on why customers buy from you.

 2. Start differentiating your online training from that of your competitors

 The Learn 2020 project found competition to be one of the three biggest challenges online training providers will face over the next five years.
 With more and more solutions entering the field, it’s more important than ever to differentiate yourself.
 Unless you’re very lucky, you’ll have other training organizations competing for your customers’ business.